Hexiao-DING/Dementia_Depression_Multi-traits-analysis/README.md

 - **Paths.** Every script encodes absolute Windows-style paths from the original analysis.
 Edit these before running, or mirror the directory layout locally.
 - **Builds.** Inputs arrive in a mix of GRCh37 and GRCh38.
 Confirm the build of each source, keep liftover chain files available, and verify a consistent build before MTAG and colocalisation.
+- **Ancestry.** All input GWAS are European-ancestry, matching the 1000 Genomes EUR linkage-disequilibrium reference and the European brain expression panels used downstream.
+MTAG corrects for cross-trait sample overlap through the LDSC intercept.
+Keeping inputs within one ancestry avoids linkage-disequilibrium mismatch in MTAG and in the colocalisation steps.
 - **Allele orientation.** Effect-allele orientation must be consistent across traits before MTAG and across trait and eQTL before HyPrColoc.
 Misaligned alleles are a common cause of spurious or absent signal.
 - **MTAG environment.** MTAG depends on Python 2.7 and an older Fortran runtime.
 Keep it isolated from the Python 3 and R environments used elsewhere.
 - **Disk.** Intermediate GWAS and eQTL files are large.
 Allow ample free space before starting.